The 4 Most Common Business Crime Myths

 SMEs typically have fewer personnel to enact financial, safety, and auditing controls.
 That means that more employees are likely to have access to considerable amounts of valuable data.

-Of businesses that fell victim to internal fraud in 2018, 53% recovered nothing and 42% didn’t even report the crime.
 Unlike major corporations, small firms don’t usually have the funds for weeks, or even months, of litigation to chase after fraudsters.
 They’re more inclined to absorb the cost of business crime instead of reporting it to avoid any potential fallout.

 Fraud is a never-ending battle.
 In some ways, schemes perpetrated by employees can be even more damaging than any crime committed by an outsider.
 That’s because insider threats can also result in civil and criminal actions against those involved, leading to reputational harm, loss of employee morale, and loss of business on top of the existing financial blow, especially if you have to restitute clients.